NoxFly/node-webscrap/README.md

 }
 ```

-For fetching resources, it uses [got](https://www.npmjs.com/package/got) instead of [node-fetch](https://www.npmjs.com/package/node-fetch) and [Axios](https://www.npmjs.com/package/axios), because this package requires less dependencies (then is lighter), and is well maintained.
+For fetching resources, it uses does not use any dependency.
+It uses the core http/https modules from NodeJS, so this package is lightweight.

 # Bug report and contribution